eskpetri/ContactsGroupAPI/README.md

 # ContactGroupAPI
 a Simple application API for FrontEnd to use.
-Just testing technologies like Entityframework, Database first approuch, JWT, Httponly cookie.
+Just testing technologies like Entityframework - Database first approuch, JWT, Httponly cookie.
 Joining and delivering data from controller. :star_struck: :star_struck: :star_struck: I am not proud of this code but first time doing BackEnd.
 Now I know how to do it better after all the challenges using google and trying to make it work.
-Maintenance people nightmere...
+Maintenance peoples nightmere... in Main and OldWay branches have sql only approuch.
+Seeing few Entity Framework videos made me decide to test it out and hunger becomes larger while digesting.
+Bare in mind that coding needs to be done almost completely.

 ## ER model